Best Heart Rate Monitors for Running of 2024

 Why should I use a heart rate monitor?

 Monitoring heart rate has a wide variety of applications in running and fitness.
-Heart rate monitors can be worn all day or only during activity to monitor various metrics that give insight into your health, fitness, and training readiness.
+You can wear heart rate monitors all day or only during activity to monitor various metrics that give insight into your health, fitness, and training readiness.
 Heart rate monitors for running can record, track, and trend resting heart rate, heart rate variability, and heart rate or heart rate zone during training.

 What is a heart rate zone?